5 from 6 votes

 Why you’ll love this recipe

-• Crowd pleaser – Simple, easy, and yummy, everyone in the family will love this recipe for bone in chicken thighs in the oven.
+• Crowd pleaser: Simple, easy, and delicious – I promise everyone in the family will love this recipe for bone in chicken thighs in the oven.
+And the best part is that you can double or triple this recipe and toss the leftovers in the freezer for a future meal.

 Here are a few more recipes you can make with chicken thighs during the week: Easy Chicken Thigh Curry, One Pot Chicken & Rice and Lemon and Thyme Chicken Thigh Tray Bake.